Skip to content

 Standards

-EN 62368-1 is the harmonised product safety standard for audio/video, information, and communication technology equipment under the EU Low Voltage Directive — replacing IEC 60950-1 (IT equipment) and IEC 60065 (AV equipment) with a unified hazard-based safety engineering approach.
+EU harmonised safety standard for AV and IT equipment under the Low Voltage Directive — replacing IEC 60950-1 and IEC 60065 with a hazard-based approach.

 EN IEC 62443